Updated: Aug 25, 2021

 The stories I hear about why people come to Plant Medicine all have a common thread - they’re about people having some symptom treated but the true cause remains unresolved.
 That root cause keeps producing the same symptoms or creates new symptoms over time, leaving a person stuck in some treatment cycle that doesn’t actually work in the long term.

 The way that we approach mental health shamanically is simple - you take a look at the big picture and remember that physical, emotional and spiritual are all working together within a person.
-You work with a person to heal holistically.
-Shamans don't see Bipolar Disorder, they see a person who is ungrounded and unable to feel their feelings because it was a skill they never learned.
-Shamans don't see Cancer as a death sentence, they see the energetic signature of resentment that has manifested into the physical and can be healed.
-Shamans don't see Dissociative Identity Disorder, they see a person who has been fractured by trauma and forced to create multiple personas in order to survive.
-The Shamanic approach is not black and white, but it is a game changer when it comes to healing.
+You work with a person holistically.
+Shamans don't see Bipolar Disorder, they see a person who is ungrounded and unable to feel their feelings because there is the energy of trauma stored in their body.
+Shamans don't see Cancer as a death sentence, they see the energetic signature of resentment that has manifested into the physical and can be released.
+Shamans don't see Dissociative Identity Disorder, they see a person who has been fractured by trauma and forced to create multiple personas in order to survive a traumatic period of their life.
+The Shamanic approach is not black and white, but it is a game changer when it comes to addressing the ever present mental illnesses of our world.

 What does this approach actually look like from a practical standpoint?
 Using a Shamanic model to address mental health would include the following:

 Addressing the physical body.
 Are there targeted aches and pains?
 Is there dis-ease, migraines, recurring injuries or other things presenting in the physical?
 How about the immune and nervous system?
 All of these pieces are relevant when we talk about healing because they are very much connected to the emotional and spiritual body.
-We work with the physical through somatic release, learning how to communicate with the body and eating intuitively.
+You can work with the physical through somatic release, learning how to communicate with the body.

 Clearing the energy body.
 This clearing allows for regeneration as well as prevention of future illness manifesting into the physical.
 Every thought and trauma leaves an energy signature and every energy signature ends up in the physical body eventually if it is not cleared.